-Stop your damn whining and get to work.
-And if you can’t let shit go.
+Stop whining and let's get to work.
+And if you can’t let stuff go.
 Get over it!
-‘Get over it’ has been my mantra for many years, since The Eagles released their “Hell Freezes Over” album in 1994.
+‘Get over it’ has been my mantra for several years, since The Eagles released their “Hell Freezes Over” album in 1994.

 It has become a family rule even for my two young boys.
 When they are crying and whining I tell them, “Crying helps nothing.
 Calm down, breathe and focus on the results you want to have.”
 Living in the emotion of the moment gets in your way.
 Whining in business demonstrates low emotional intelligence.
 We need to have emotional maturity so minor things do not become major speed bumps in our progress as leaders.

 I turn on the tube and what do I see,

 Ivan Pavlov, the Russian scientist who experimented with classical conditioning and most famous for the pairing of a ringing bell with feeding a dog.
 Eventually, when Pavlov would ring the bell and the dog would salivate thinking it would get fed, whether there was food available or not.
 Certain actions can cause base reactions in humans as well, but we do not have to react blindly.